-- Kaelin's Restaurant.
-Southeast side of the city.
+- Southeast side of the city.
 I-264 exit 15 or 15A, then northwest on Hwy 1703/Newburg Rd for a little over a mile.
 On the north side, west of the golf course and east of the cemetery, at the corner of Newburg Rd and Speed Ave.
+"Birthplace of the Cheeseburger" plaque is on the back side of the building, next to the entrance door closest to Speed Ave.

 Kaelin's Restaurant is no longer in operation.
 The building now houses a new restaurant.[Anita, 09/11/2009]